This guide covers museums, markets, and other attractions in Tel Aviv and Jaffa and suggests how to spend several days in the city.

 Markets

 There are many markets in Tel Aviv.
 You can divide them into two categories.
-The first one is the “old” Markets in Tel Aviv.
-These markets have existed for many years.
+The first one is the “old” Markets, which have existed for many years.
 They are Carmel Market, Nachalat Binyamin Market, HaTikva Market, Levinsky Market, and Vintage Market.

-And there are also “new” markets.
-I refer to markets created in recent years like Sarona Market, The Port Market, North Market, and Rothschild Allenby Market.
+There are also “new” markets.
+I refer to markets created in recent years, such as Sarona Market, The Port Market, North Market, and Rothschild Allenby Market.
 You can find out more at Best Tel Aviv and Jaffa Markets.

 Tel Aviv Walks Series